-Welcome, my name is Biruk Abera Cherkose, I am a Ph.D. student at the United Arab Emirates University (UAEU).
-I am studying the UAE-Oman Ophiolite using the Magnetotelluric (MT) Method.
+My name is Biruk Abera Cherkose, I am a Ph.D. student and RA in the Department of Geosciences at the United Arab Emirates University (UAEU).
+I am studying the UAE-Oman Ophiolite and deep crustal structure in the northern Emirates using the Magnetotelluric (MT) Method.

 Fig. The UAE-Oman (Samail) Ophiolite.
-An ophiolite is a part of the oceanic crust and the upper mantle that has been uplifted and exposed above sea level and often emplaced onto continental crustal rocks.
-They are sequences of oceanic crust and upper mantle materials formed at different geological times found near the surfaces of continents (Pilia et al., 2015).
+An ophiolite is a fragment of an oceanic crust and the upper mantle that has been uplifted and exposed above sea level and often emplaced onto continental crustal rocks.

 Supervisor: Professor Hakim Saibi